-An off-road multiuse trail that roughly parallels the Amtrak corridor to the south is the recommended alignment between Parkesburg Borough and the proposed Enola Low Grade segment in Atglen (see page 114).
+An off-road multiuse trail that roughly parallels the Amtrak corridor to the south is the recommended alignment between Parkesburg Borough and the proposed Enola Low Grade segment in Atglen (see page x).
 This segment is primarily located on private property.
 The project team contacted the major landowners to discuss the possibility of the trail and feasible alignments through these properties.
 All landowners approached expressed willingness to accommodate the trail, although more detailed study is needed.

 Beginning in the east, the paved portion of Maple Avenue currently ends at the intersection of West Bridge Street, which is presently closed to vehicular traffic but will re-open within the next few years.
 When open, West Bridge Street will likely have low traffic volume, so crossing improvements could include signage and a high-visibility crosswalk.
-On the west side of West Bridge Street, the right-of-way for Maple Street continues west as a driveway and then as an unpaved paper street for approximately 400'.
+On the west side of West Bridge Street, the right-of-way for Maple Avenue continues west as a driveway and then as an unpaved paper street for approximately 400'.
 The recommended alignment continues along this right-of-way (or directly adjacent to the right-of-way as to not conflict with the existing driveway) and onto adjacent property owned by trucking company A. Duie Pyle.
 An existing unused but active rail spur serves this property that the trail would have to cross.
 Although rail service would be infrequent if this spur were ever used, future engineering would need to consider safe crossing treatments and permitting for a trail crossing of this spur.
 Similar consideration would be needed for the crossing of a second rail spur that once served another of the industrial buildings along this corridor.

 The public engagement process identified that residents would like to be able to connect to Victory Brewing's Parkesburg location on the trail.
 Victory is also enthusiastic about this idea and would prefer the trail pass in front of its building and parking lot.
 Victory expressed future plans of building an outdoor beer garden adjacent to its parking lot, and the trail could be incorporated into the design of this space.
+Victory Brewing representatives also seemed interested in the possibility of designating their parking lot as a CVT trail head.